 Task 5.3 just started but CNR already started the literature review on investment behaviour to identify drivers of investments and to give us the base-line for real option theory.
 Matteo Ferraris gave us a description of where we currently stand on real option theory (but no ppt presentation).

 Real option theory is a method that is used to simulate investment with a stochastic future.
 It has been used on entry-exit in the field of oil extraction and renewable energy.
+There are some few applications of the real option in fisheries too, in the case of entry-exit stratega with an empirical application in the California market of salmon.
+Moreover, real option can be seen as a model to study:

+Exit-abandon a project with a positive salvage value

+Investment-disinvestment option in a new-old project (comparison) in a competitive market

+Flexibility to react to uncertainty and change of input (i.e. new and different gears)

 CNR is preparing the literature review on investment and should have 2 documents ready by the end of 2013: